 Organizational Politics, Where does it occur, Types of political activity, Political strategies for

-power acquisition in modern organization, Coping with organizational politics.
+power acquisition in the modern organization, Coping with organizational politics.
 Empowerment.

 Organizational politics and its effects, Organizational politics and ethics.

 Conflicts and negotiation: What is conflict?
-Historical perspective behind conflict or
+The historical perspective behind conflict or

 Management Styles, Levels of conflict, Perceptual Errors Responsible For conflict,